CS5008Fall2025/homework-speed-comparison-skakked/Report.md

    Linked List is the fastest for adding elements to the front, requiring only 0.006 seconds at N = 99,999 compared to 3.65 seconds for Vector.
 This is because a linked list simply allocates a new node and updates a single head pointer (an $O(1)$ operation).

 6. What data structure is the fastest for adding elements to the back?
 Why do you think that is?

+   Vector slightly outperforms the Linked List for adding to the back, taking 0.0007 seconds versus 0.0015 seconds at N = 99,999.
+Both structures support amortized $O(1)$ insertion, but vectors benefit from contiguous memory, which improves cache efficiency and allows quick appends until a resize is required.

 7. What data structure is the fastest for removing elements from the front?
 Why do you think that is?

+   Linked List is fastest for removing elements from the front, taking 0.004 seconds at N = 99,999 compared to 3.94 seconds for Vector.
+The list simply updates its head pointer and frees the first node (an $O(1)$ operation).
+Vectors, however, must shift all remaining elements left, performing n – 1 copy operations, making this an $O(n)$ task.

 8. What data structure is the fastest for removing elements from the back?
 Why do you think that is?

+   The Vector is the fastest data structure for removing elements from the back, taking 0.00027 seconds at N = 99,999 compared to the Linked List’s 32.30 seconds.
+This is because removing the last element from a vector is an $O(1)$ operation.
+It decrements the size counter without shifting or reallocating memory.

 ### Deeper Thinking